r-karamad/btn-rates/README.md

 ## How to build image
 - Push your change into 'main' branch
-- Pipeline builds a docker image  and pushes it to dockerhub which will be used by the helm chart in order to deploy.
+- Pipeline builds a docker image  and pushes it to Dockerhub which will be used by the helm chart in order to deploy.
 - Dockerhub repo: https://hub.docker.com/r/karamad/btn-rates